corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/persistence/query-api.md

     }
 }
 ```

-- For the developer to use this post-processor, they pass `"data-persistence.StringCapitalizationPostProcessor"` as the `postProcessorName` field.
+To use this post-processor, pass `"data-persistence.StringCapitalizationPostProcessor"` as the `postProcessorName` field.

 ### How to use a post-processor to return states

-As you know, named queries query for entities, and `ContractStates` aren't entities.
-So how do we actually get states when we use a built-in query or a custom query?
+You need to take a different approach for `ContractStates` as they aren't entities (named queries only query for entities).

 For example, the named-query `"VaultState.findByStateStatus"` quite literally queries for `VaultState` entities.

-The first thing, in order to obtain actual `ContractState`s, we must provide the name of a `StateAndRefPostProcessor`.
+To obtain actual `ContractState`s, you must provide the name of a `StateAndRefPostProcessor`.
+Then use a named-query

-Secondly, we must use a named-query that returns entities that extend `PersistentState`.
+that returns entities that extend `PersistentState`.
 This could be either:
-- a `QueryableState`'s mapped entity.
+* A `QueryableState`'s mapped entity.
-- a VaultSchema entity (`VaultState`, `VaultLinearState`, etc).
+* A VaultSchema entity (for example, `VaultState` or `VaultLinearState`).

-Under the hood, the framework loads state data for each entity's state reference.
+The framework loads state data for each entity's state reference.

-Alternatively, a Cordapp developer can implement their own version of `StateAndRefPostProcessor` to process and transform results how they wish.
+Alternatively, you can implement your own version of `StateAndRefPostProcessor` to process and transform results how you wish.

-Should a Cordapp developer wish to post-process `VaultState` entities directly, they can implement `CustomQueryPostProcessor` and the inputs will be the raw named-query `VaultState` entities.
+If you want to post-process `VaultState` entities directly, you can implement `CustomQueryPostProcessor` and the inputs will be the raw named-query `VaultState` entities.

-## How to query for states if my state does not have a mapped schema?
+## How to query for states if your state does not have a mapped schema?

 Creating your own query using the `@NamedQuery` annotation is relevant when you have defined an entity.
 For example, a state that implements `QueryableState` which has a mapped schema entity defined.